-In our opinion the financial statements give a true and fair view and comply with the Fund's stated accounting policies.
+In our opinion the financial statements have been properly prepared in accordance with the Fund's stated accounting policies.

 It should be noted that we are not able to provide full assurance over completeness of income.
 This is because due to the nature of the income, a substantial proportion of which was in the form of cash donations, it is impossible for us to determine whether all donations intended to be paid to the Fund have actually been paid into the Fund.
-This risk in relation to income completeness relates to fundraising proceeds actually reaching the Council and its receipting systems.
+This risk in relation to income completeness relates to fundraising proceeds actually reaching Glasgow City Council (the Council) and its receipting systems.
 This is common within organisations where cash donations are a significant source of income.
-We have identified no issues in terms of the accuracy of income; where donations have been processed as Clutha Appeal Fund donations on the cash receipting system we have been able to test these amounts through tracing the amounts from the cash receipting reports to the bank statement and financial ledger.
-Management has provided us with representations that it believes any misstatements with regards to completeness of income would be unlikely to be material.
+We have identified no issues in terms of the accuracy of income; where donations have been processed as Queen Street Fund donations on the cash receipting system we have been able to test these amounts from the cash receipting reports to bank statements and the financial ledger.
+Management has provided us with representations that it believes any misstatements with regard to completeness of income would be unlikely to be material.